Pylons/pyramid_layout/docs/about.rst

 though, they also have logic and data that need to be schlepped into the template.

-Pyramid Layout addresses these re-usable snippets with "panels".
-A panel is a box on the screen driven by templating and logic.
-You make panels, register them, and you can then use them in your view templates or layout templates.
+Pyramid Layout addresses these re-usable snippets with panels.
+A :term:`panel` is a box on the screen driven by templating and logic.
+You make panels, register them, and you can then use them in your view templates or :term:`main templates <main template>`.

 Moreover, making and using them is a very Pythonic, Pyramid-like process.
-For example, you call your panel as a normal Python callable and can pass it arguments.
-Registration of panels, like layouts, is very similar to registration of views in Pyramid.
+For example, you call your :term:`panel` as a normal Python callable and can pass it arguments.
+Registration of panels, like :term:`layouts <layout>`, is very similar to registration of views in Pyramid.